alankrantas/svelteapp-typescript-go/README.md

 The `data.sqlite3` database under `./backend` already contains product data, the same ones as in Adam Freeman's projects.

-## Build and Run as Docker Container
+## Build and Run the Docker Container

 ### `npm run docker` and `npm run docker-run`